 COPD

-Chronic Obstructive Pulmonary disease (COPD), winter can be the worst season as cold air constricts airways and higher virus levels can cause illness, further aggravating symptoms.
+Chronic Obstructive Pulmonary disease (COPD), winter can be the worst season as cold air constricts airways, and higher virus levels can cause illness, further aggravating symptoms.

-Perhaps as we move into the month of February, we will see signs of an end to the polar vortex, or so we hope.
-We still have a few more weeks of winter to endure and cold temperatures could easily return.
-Stay safe, warm, and healthy!
+Perhaps as we move into February, we will see signs of an end to the polar vortex, or so we hope.
+We still have a few more weeks of winter, and cold temperatures could quickly return.